harshadapaynaik/yarp/README.md

 Yarp
 =============================
-Django Blogging Platform
+A Django Blogging Platform
-Allows you to build Apps into your Posts
+That Allows you to build Apps into your Posts